What is an Engraved Ring?

 Engraving Metals and Special Gemstones

 Jewelry can be engraved any time, either during or after purchase.
 If the jeweler is unable to do ring engraving, they should be able to direct you to an engraver.
-The Gemological Institute of America (GIA) also performs special gemstone engraving.
+Some world-renowned grading labs, like the Gemological Institute of America (GIA), also perform special gemstone engraving.
 If you're not partial to the idea of inscribing a visible message, consider engraving the message on the gemstone itself.
 The GIA can laser-inscribe a microscopic message or graphic on the diamond, creating a special hidden message privy to just you and your partner.
 A laser-inscribed message also serves as a foolproof identifier in case your jewelry is ever lost or stolen.

 If you're not quite ready for an engraved wedding ring or diamond, consider an engraved promise ring.
 Promise rings are traditionally given before the engagement as a promise of future commitment.
 Promise ring engraving ideas include quotes such as "To the moon and back" or romantic lyrics from favorite songs such as "Truly, Madly, Deeply."